Stories of Change 3: A Woman Struggling for the Future of their Family

 Her husband was also one of the pilot–seaweed farmers who did the monitoring of seawater parameters such as water salinity using refractometer, temperature using water thermometer and water transparency with the use of secchi disk.
 Though, her husband was the one assigned in monitoring the water parameters, she also learnt how to do it in their farm.
 Last December 2013, they were granted treated seaweeds seedlings for pilot–test.
 A total of 19.3 kilos treated seaweeds from the land based seaweed nursery was provided by CERD and had been planted in their farm.
 For the first month, the growth of the seedlings was observed to be fast.
 But suddenly, there’s typhoon Agaton that caused prolonged precipitation affecting the water parameters and resulted to diseases like ice-ice and epiphytes.
 After a month, they harvested the remaining 18.3 kilos treated seaweeds and were divided to 2 seaweed farmers who were doing the pilot farming.
 Her husband got 8.3 kilos treated seedlings and was replanted.
 Month after, they observed that the growth of the seaweeds is fast.
 From one line in the first month, they were able to expand to 3 more lines on the 3rd month.
 Ice-ice diseasehad been observed to be minimal compared to the non-treated seaweeds which has high occurrence.

-After three months of culture, the treated seaweeds growth turned back to its original growthtalisay3 run.
+After three months of culture, the treated seaweeds growth turned back to its original growth run.
 In thelong time period of culture of seaweeds it was easily affected by ice-ice and epiphytes.
 Because of the incidence they harvested the treated seaweeds before it will totally be affected.
 Overall, they harvested an estimated of 85 kilos for dried treated seaweeds.

 Delfa says that, if given an option to choose what is preferable to plant for the seaweed seedlings between treated and non-treated, she will choose and recommend the treated seaweeds with AMPEP fertilizer because it grows faster than the non-treated seaweeds, disease resistant, was observed to be heavy in weight for dried and with strong thallus.
 The couple was thankful for the assistance not only for the emergency response that they received (materials provided and cash) with the knowledge and technology that they gained which will make them resilient in times of disaster.